-1. The graduate coordinator will send an email to the department requesting nominations for the Kuhn and Papa awards.

-2. Faculty/student will send an email to the graduate coordinator indicating their interest in nominating a student/peer.

-3. The graduate coordinator will send a Qualtrics Nomination Form to the nominator requesting a nomination letter and additional nominee information by the deadline.

-4. The Graduate Coordinator will send a Qualtrics Nominee Information Form to the nominee requesting additional information and a CV to support the nomination letter.

-5. After the submission deadline, the Plant Pathology Graduate Studies Committee will review and select the awardee based on the selection criteria outlined in the Qualtrics nomination/nominee information forms (See below selection criteria).
+- 1. The Department Head will send an email to the department requesting nominations for the Kuhn and Papa awards. - 2.
+Faculty/student will send an email to the Department Head indicating their interest in nominating a student/peer. - 3.
+The Department Head will send a Qualtrics Nomination Form to the nominator requesting a nomination letter and additional nominee information by the deadline. - 4.
+The Department Head will send a Qualtrics Nominee Information Form to the nominee requesting additional information and a CV to support the nomination letter. - 5.
+After the submission deadline, the Plant Pathology Graduate Studies Committee will review and select the awardee based on the selection criteria outlined in the Qualtrics nomination/nominee information forms (See below selection criteria).